What Healthcare Can Learn From Farting on Danny DeVito

 Japan Launches “New Innovation Ecosystem”

-Japan, the third-largest drug market in the world by sales ($71.5 billion in 2024) last week launched a high-level council to “address structural challenges in its drug discovery ecosystem” amid growing concerns over drug lags and losses and mounting calls from the global pharmaceutical industry for greater policy stability.
+Japan, the third-largest drug market in the world by sales ($71.5 billion in 2024) last summer launched a high-level council to "address structural challenges in its drug discovery ecosystem" amid growing concerns over drug lags and losses and mounting calls from the global pharmaceutical industry for greater policy stability.

-The inaugural meeting of the government’s Public-Private Council for Improving Drug Discovery Capabilities was held on June 26 at the Prime Minister’s Office, bringing together 30 key stakeholders, including pharma trade groups, domestic and foreign venture capital firms, as well as government ministries.
+The inaugural meeting of the Public-Private Council for Enhancing Drug Discovery Capabilities was held on June 26, 2025, at the Prime Minister's Office, bringing together 30 key stakeholders including pharma trade groups, domestic and foreign venture capital firms and government ministries.
+Three main topics: strengthen drug discovery capabilities, ensure timely patient access to the latest medicines, and create a sustainable social system that supports a virtuous cycle of investment and innovation.

 Sort of like the United States.

-Back in April, RFK Jr. hosted CEOs from big hospitals to discuss value-based care, digital transformation, patient centricity and improving care in the community.
-Which is not all that different from pretty much every health conference held every month in every corner of the world.
 An entire corpus of content floats around the ether, making happy-to-glad edits in the PowerPoints, doing and saying the done thing, the words powerless to cut through the vapidity of it all.

 Call it Vibe Coding